erica-mccormick/widespread-bedrock-water-use/README.md

 We used Google Earth Engine in the <a href = "https://colab.research.google.com/">Google Colab </a><a href = "https://developers.google.com/earth-engine/guides/python_install">Python API </a>environment for the bulk of the analyses associated with this paper.
 This is a free service, however it requires users to <a href = "https://earthengine.google.com/new_signup/">sign-up </a>prior to use.

-Links to the relevant GEE assets, both public and those which were created for this project, are available in the code as well as on the webpage (link above).
+Links to the relevant GEE assets, both public and those which were created for this project, are available in the code (Part 2) as well as on the <a href = "https://erica-mccormick.github.io/widespread-bedrock-water-use/"> webpage </a>.

 ## **DATA AVAILABILITY**